zmoffatt/zmoffatt.github.io/_projects/1_SlugSat.md

 ### RTOS and Distributed System

-The main focuses of my team was on
+The main focus of my team was on the controlling computer of the satellite.

 ### Data Collection